 - Activating the Finnish civil society actors in inter-cultural dialogue with the civil society actors in Mediterranean countries, particularly Middle Eastern and North African societies

 - Promoting the activities of the Anna Lindh Foundation in Finland

 - Extending the Finnish Network and its activities around the country

 - Counselling the members and helping them participate in the calls for proposals and activities of the Anna Lindh Foundation.

-Currently there are over 100 members in the Finnish Network.
-Most of the members are CSOs, public organizations or individual members working on different themes related to cultural dialogue.
-The network is open to all NGOs; public, local and regional actors; public and private non-profit foundations; other non-profit organisations; social entrepreneurs, for-profit organisations with socially sustainable goals and individual members who adhere to the principles and to the mission of the Anna Lindh Foundation and whose work is based on democratic, pluralistic, and multilateral values.
+Currently there are over 100 members in the Finnish Network, most of them are CSOs, public organisations or individual members working on different themes related to cultural dialogue.
+The Network is open to all NGOs; public, local and regional actors; public and private non-profit foundations; other non-profit organisations; social entrepreneurs, for-profit organisations with socially sustainable goals and individual members who adhere to the principles and to the mission of the Anna Lindh Foundation and whose work is based on democratic, pluralistic, and multilateral values.

-The Finnish Network is financially supported by the Finnish Ministry for Foreign Affairs (MFA) and the Anna Lindh Foundation.
-The Head of Network is selected via call for tenders by the MFA.
+The Finnish Network is financially supported by the Finnish Ministry for Foreign Affairs and the Anna Lindh Foundation.
+The Head of Network is selected via a call for tenders by the MFA.